kailee-p/argent/README.md

 ### User Flow

-Argent's goal is to be a simple, easy-to-use and navigate application for looking up company and stock information, which requires a clean and accessible UI.
+Argent's goal is to be a simple, easily usable and navigable application for looking up company and stock information, which requires a clean and accessible UI.
 Additional work was done to make Argent responsive to smaller screens, including mobile devices.

 #### Splash Page